Charles Crocker: Founding a railroad

 Charles Crocker's Second Empire-Italian Villa style mansion (1877), formerly at the N.W. corner of California & Taylor, on Nob Hill, San Francisco, now the site of Grace Cathedral.

 In 1861, after hearing an intriguing presentation by Theodore Judah, he was one of the four principal investors, along with Mark Hopkins, Collis Huntington and Leland Stanford (also known as The Big Four), who formed the Central Pacific Railroad, which constructed the western portion of the First transcontinental railroad in North America.
 His position with the company was that of construction supervisor and president of Charles Crocker & Co., a Central Pacific subsidiary founded expressly for the purpose of building the railroad.

 Crocker bought train plows to plow the tracks of snow through the mountains, but they derailed due to ice on the tracks.
 He had more than 40 mi of snow sheds built to cover the tracks in the Sierra Nevada mountains, to prevent the tracks from getting covered with snow in the winter.
 This project cost over $2 million.

-In 1864, Charles asked his older brother Edwin to serve as legal counsel for the Central Pacific Railroad.
+In 1864, Charles asked his older brother, Edwin B. Crocker, to serve as legal counsel for the Central Pacific Railroad.

 While the Central Pacific was still under construction in 1868, Crocker and his three associates acquired control of the Southern Pacific Railroad.
 It built the westernmost portion of the second transcontinental railroad.
 Deming, New Mexico, is named after his wife, Mary Ann Deming Crocker.
-A silver spike was driven here in 1881 to commemorate the meeting of the Southern Pacific with the Atchison, Topeka and Santa Fe railroads, completing the construction of the second transcontinental railroad in the United States.
+A silver spike was driven at Deming in 1881 to commemorate the meeting of the Southern Pacific with the Atchison, Topeka and Santa Fe railroads, completing the construction of the second transcontinental railroad in the United States.

 On September 5, 1876, at the Lang Southern Pacific Station, a California Historic Landmark, Crocker hammered a golden spike into a railroad tie, the ceremonial spike was driven to celebrate the completion of San Joaquin Valley rail line.
 The completion of the line connected the City of Los Angeles with San Francisco and First transcontinental railroad line.